Panyu, Guangzhou: Economy

-Statistics shows that in the year of 1998, the GDP in the district was 33.25 billion yuan, an increase of 13% over the previous year, and the GDP per capita was 35.5 thousand Yuan, an increase of 11%, compared with the previous year.
+Statistics shows that in the year 1998, the GDP in the district was 33.25 billion yuan, an increase of 13% over the previous year, and the GDP per capita was 35.5 thousand Yuan, an increase of 11% compared with the previous year.

 The amusement park operator Chimelong has its headquarters on the grounds of Chimelong Paradise in the district.

 Transportation

 Guangzhou Metro Lines 2 and 3 serve parts of Panyu District.
-Line 2 was extended into the district in Sept.
-2010.
+Line 2 was extended into the district in September 2010.

-Guangzhou South Station, the main high-speed railway station serving Guangzhou, is situated within the boundaries of Panyu District.
+Guangzhou South railway station, the main high-speed railway station serving Guangzhou, is situated within the boundaries of Panyu District.

 Panyu Public Transport operates buses in the district.

 Metro

-Panyu is currently service by four metro lines operated by Guangzhou Metro:
+Panyu is currently serviced by seven metro lines operated by Guangzhou Metro: